angular-ui/bootstrap/src/dropdown/docs/readme.md

   * `always` - (Default) automatically closes the dropdown when any of its elements is clicked.
   * `outsideClick` - closes the dropdown automatically only when the user clicks any element outside the dropdown.
   * `disabled` - disables the auto close.
 You can then control the open/close status of the dropdown manually, by using `is-open`.
 Please notice that the dropdown will still close if the toggle is clicked, the `esc` key is pressed or another dropdown is open.
+The dropdown will no longer close on `$locationChangeSuccess` events.